How to Get Donations From These Five Types of Donors

 3. Cause contributors

-These people are attracted to specific causes for personal reasons.
-They’re more likely to volunteer and make donations to that one cause.
+These donors are attracted to specific causes for personal reasons.
+They’re more likely to volunteer and make donations to that one nonprofit organization.
 For instance, a breast cancer survivor may feel compelled to help others by donating to causes related to breast cancer.
 The key to approaching cause contributors is to respectfully address their connection to the cause without pandering.

 Example message to cause contributors: